kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 - The size of the union wih root 0 is ranks[0] = 3.
 - The size of the union with root 2 is ranks[2] = 2.

-This is actually NOT how the Union Find shoudl work!
+This is actually NOT how the Union Find should work!

+- When we join we need to operate on roots (top parent)
+- When we count we also need to operate on roots (sum up counts for joined union roots)

 Darn!